peak-solution/odsbox/README.md

 # ASAM ODSBox

-The odsbox is a lightweight Python wrapper on the standardized [ASAM ODS REST API](https://www.asam.net/standards/detail/ods/wiki/).
+The ODSBox is a lightweight Python wrapper on the standardized [ASAM ODS REST API](https://www.asam.net/standards/detail/ods/wiki/).
-Using intuitive JAQuel Queries and [pandas.DataFrames](https://pandas.pydata.org/) the `odsbox` makes dealing with ASAM ODS data in Python more fun.
+Using intuitive JAQuel queries and [pandas.DataFrames](https://pandas.pydata.org/) the ODSBox makes dealing with ASAM ODS data in Python more fun.

 ``` python